APMG/apmgo-ui/AUDIO_METADATA.md

 # Audio Metadata Hook

-This Javascript uses schema.org metadata for AudioObject implemented with JSON-LD.
+The script in `app/assets/javascripts/add_audio.js` uses schema.org metadata for an AudioObject implemented with JSON-LD.

 A typical JSON-LD block will look like this: